-Interviews offer participants an alternative way to express their experiences, concerns and needs as opposed to the closed-ended format of questionnaires.
-They come in three forms; structured, semi-structured and unstructured.
+Interviews give voice to participants, offering an alternative way to express their knowledge, experiences, concerns and needs as opposed to the closed-ended format of questionnaires.
+Interviews come in three basic forms; structured, semi-structured and unstructured.
 Structured and semi-structured interviews follow a set of predetermined questions, where the former follows the questions more rigidly, while the latter allows new directions and questions to be introduced depending on the responses of the interviewee.
 Unstructured interviews do not follow a set of predetermined questions.

-In the case of open schooling interviews with those coordinating the project, we focus on semi--structured interviews, which hope to capture different aspects of the partners' experience, potential future goals, and opinions on open schooling.
+In the case of our open schooling interviews, we focus on semi-structured interviews, which were designed to capture different aspects of the partners' experiences, potential future goals, and their unique opinions on open schooling.

-The questions are designed to be open-ended to allow the interviewee to 24 express the information they felt was most important.
-However, it is important that the questions are in line with the goals and indicators of the evaluation.
+The questions are open-ended to allow the interviewee to express the information they felt was most important with little restriction.
+However, it is important that the questions were developed in line with the goals and indicators of the overall evaluation.

-Some key indicators that would be useful to look out for with an open schooling project in mind would be any reference to;
+Some key indicators that would be useful to consider within an open schooling project in might include references to;

-- School engagement (positive and negative) - Stakeholders (local authorities/ local organisations/ ministries of education) (positive and negative) - Local community (positive and negative) - Open science hub community/consortium relationship (positive and negative) - OSHub value propositions (links to open schooling, open learning, open science hub, SDGs) - OSHub specific activities (workshops, events, trips etc.,) - Feasibility, technical and financial considerations

-- Skills adopted/developed by students

-- Skills adopted/developed by teachers

-- Inclusivity, equality, accessibility of the projecte
+- School engagement (positive and negative) - Stakeholders which may include local authorities/ local organisations/ ministries of education) (positive and negative - Local community sentiment - Strength of OSHub community or consortium relationship - OSHub value propositions (links to open schooling, open learning, open science hub, SDGs) - OSHub specific activities (workshops, events, trips etc.,) - Feasibility, technical and financial considerations - Skills adopted or developed by students - Skills adopted or developed by teachers - Inclusivity, equality, and accessibility of the project

 Coordinator interviews can be conducted in two ways.
-The questions can either be sent to coordinators as a form / questionnaire to answer, or the questions can act like a script for an interview for coordinators.
-It is important to make sure the interview is recorded and transcribed, or that there is someone available to take notes.
+The questions can either be sent to coordinators as a digital questionnaire to answer, or the questions can act as a guiding script for an interview with coordinators.
+It is essential that the interview is recorded and transcribed, or that there is someone available to take detailed notes.

 The interviews can be conducted in person or using a video communications software.
-If the interview is being recorded, the interviewee must be aware and consent to the recording.
-Interviews should not last too long, however with the open-ended format, interviewees are encouraged to speak as openly, long or short as they wish, so time duration will vary per interview.
+If the interview is being recorded, the interviewee must be made aware of and subsequently consent to the recording.
+Interviews should not last too long, although with the open-ended format, interviewees are encouraged to speak openly, for as long as they wish, so time duration will vary per participant.

-It is useful to carry out interviews multiple times throughout the project (e.g. at the end of each year) to identify how the views of the coordinators have changed throughout the project duration.
-Yearly reviewing also allows for adaptations to be made to improve the next steps of the project, while any small issues that have become apparent can be resolved.
+It is useful to carry out interviews at multiple times throughout the project (e.g. at the end of each year) to track the evolution of the coordinators' views throughout the project.
+Yearly reviewing also allows for adaptations to be made to improve the project, while supporting the identification and resolution of issues that may arise along the way.